NATHANxSCARED/numberMYstery/README.md

 # Number mystery in java
-## gess the nuber in less try posible
+## The goal of this little game is to guess the number generated in as few moves as possible.